ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/installation.rst.txt

 --> :ref:`install_into_blender` <--

-- If the libraries are not automatically attached, restart Blender!
+- If the libraries are not automatically linked, restart Blender!

 ------------------------------------------------------------------------------------------------------------------------